raspy135/Qun-synthesizer/README.md

 If it starts making ground loop noise, use separated power supply and use standalone setup or use separated MIDI cable to avoid MIDI signal noise.

-## TIPS/TROUBLESHOOT
+## TIPS/TROUBLESHOOTING

 * Sound engine stopped when saving preset
   * When system writes to flash memory, CPU power is taken by this, and it may cause glitches.
-Avoid any writing to flash while playing.
+Avoid writing to flash while playing.

 * MIDI CC dump is not properly saved to my DAW
 	* Some DAWs, such as Ableton Live, suppress MIDI CC messages when DAW believes the value was not changed.
 To work around this, press STOP key before the dump.
 This will reset CC values.